verdaccio/verdaccio/CONTRIBUTING.md

 - _Features clearly flagged as not supported_
 - _Node.js issues installation in any platform_: If you cannot install the global package (this is considered external issue)
-- Any ticket which has beed flagged as an [external issue ](https://github.com/verdaccio/verdaccio/labels/external-issue)
+- Any ticket which has been flagged as an [external issue ](https://github.com/verdaccio/verdaccio/labels/external-issue)

 If you intend to report a **security** issue, please follow our [Security policy